Moderately prosperous society

 Moderately prosperous society or Xiaokang society (小康社会 (Xiǎokāng Shèhuì)), is a Chinese term, originally of Confucianism, used to describe a society composed of a functional middle-class.
 In December 1979, Deng Xiaoping, then paramount leader of China, first proposed the idea of "Xiaokang" based on the "Four Modernizations".

-The term is best known in recent years through its use by Hu Jintao, General Secretary of the Chinese Communist Party between 2002 and 2012, when referring to economic policies intended to realise a more equal distribution of wealth.
-In the usages (Tifa) of current General Secretary Xi Jinping, the term "Chinese Dream" has gained somewhat greater prominence.
-During the annual National Party Congress meeting of 2015, Xi unveiled a set of political slogans called the Four Comprehensives, which include "Comprehensively build a moderately prosperous society."
+The term is best known in recent years through its use by Hu Jintao, General Secretary of the Chinese Communist Party between 2002 and 2012, when referring to economic policies intended to realize a more equal distribution of wealth.
+In the usages (Tifa) of current General Secretary Xi Jinping, the term Chinese Dream has gained somewhat greater prominence.
+In 2015, Xi unveiled a set of political slogans called the Four Comprehensives, which include "Comprehensively build a moderately prosperous society."

-Origins
+History

 It has been loosely translated as a "basically well-off" society in which the people are able to live relatively comfortably, albeit ordinarily.
 The term was first used in Classic of Poetry written as early as 3,000 years ago.
-Xiaokang may be associated with an Engel's coefficient of 40-50 percent.
+Xiaokang also appears in the Book of Rites.

+Deng Xiaoping described a xiaokang society as a goal of the Four Modernizations.
+In a 1979 discussion with Japanese Prime Minister Masayoshi Ōhira, Deng used the concept to distinguish China's path of development from other approaches, stating, "The Four Modernizations we hope to realize are a Chinese Four Modernizations.
+Our conceptualization of the Four Modernizations is not like your conception of modernization, but it is a xiaokang family."

+The revival of the concept of a Xiaokang Society was in part a criticism of social trends in mainland China in the 1990s under Jiang Zemin, in which many in China felt was focusing too much on the newly rich and not enough on mainland China's rural poor.
+At the 16th National Congress of the Chinese Communist Party in 2002, Jiang, set a goal of achieving comprehensive xiaokang by 2020.
+Hu Jintao reiterated this goal at the 17th Party Congress and the 18th Party Congress.
+He also set a goal of doubling China's GDP and GDP per capita by 2020.
+In 2015, Xi announced the Four Comprehensives, which included comprehensively building a moderately prosperous society.
+That year, Xi further introduced three new requirements for building a moderately prosperous society, namely: